adambraimbridge/n-user-api-client/README.md

 userId (string)

-userUpdate - a [user object](https://developer.ft.com/portal/docs-membership-platform-api-user-profile-request-resource).
+user - a [user object](https://developer.ft.com/portal/docs-membership-platform-api-user-profile-request-resource).
 It will be merged into a fresh copy of the user's record retrieved from the database

 #### Return value